-Initial trend starting at 6.40% at January 1, 2022 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years.
+Payroll Growth Rate Asset Valuation Method Inflation Salary Increase Investment Rate of Return 2.00% 20% of the difference between the market value of assets and the expected actuarial value of assets is recognized 2.30% 3.30% to 10.30%, varies by service 6.25% Healthcare Trend Rates Pre-65 Initial trend starting at 6.30% at January 1, 2023, gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+The 2022 premiums were known at the time of the valuation and were incorporated into the liability measurement.
+Post-65 Initial trend starting at 6.30% at January 1, 2023 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
 The 2021 premiums were known at the time of the valuation and were incorporated into the liability measurement.

-Initial trend starting at 6.30% on January 1, 2023 and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
-The 2021 premiums were known at the time of the valuation and were incorporated into the liability measurement.
-Additionally, Humana provided "Not to Exceed" 2022 Medicare premiums, which were incorporated and resulted in an assumed 2.90% increase in Medicare premiums at January 1, 2022.
+Additionally, Humana provided "Not to Mortality Exceed" 2022 Medicare premiums, which were incorporated and resulted in an assumed 2.90% increase in Medicare premiums at January 1, 2022.
+System-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.